HydroProtocol/ethereum-jsonrpc-gateway/README.md

 # ethereum-jsonrpc-gateway

-A transparent gateway on top of ethereum node for load-balancing, permissions checking, with multi flexible accesses.
+A transparent gateway on top of Ethereum nodes for load-balancing, permissions checking, with multi flexible accesses.

-## Why this project matters?

-To avoid single point failure, we can use several ethereum nodes.
-It doesn’t guarantee all of these nodes are all available at the same time, but at least one of them will be working.
-It’s because we may upgrade some of the nodes regularly, or some nodes may be in a syncing state.
-That why we need a transparent gateway on top of these nodes.
-This layer gateway can temporarily get rid of the underling nodes which are not working, so the upper layer services will not notice about the unusable.
-This gateway also benefits load balances about rpc requests.
-Furthermore, we can add some permission check in the gateway layer.
-Only specific contracts or addresses are allowed to access and specific methods are allowed to call.
+## Background

+Services that use the Ethereum blockchain typically need to maintain multiple [Ethereum nodes](https://docs.ethhub.io/using-ethereum/running-an-ethereum-node/) in order to interact with on-chain data.
+Maintaining multiple Ethereum nodes creates a vast array of complications that eth-jsonrpc-gateways helps allieviate.

+Using only a single node, while simpler than running multiple, often is insufficient for practical applications (and yields a singular point of failure).
+Instead, using a series of multiple Ethereum nodes is a standard practice.

+ethereum-jsonrpc-gateway was created as a more elegant solution for Ethereum node management.
+Some of the complexities it addresses are:

+- Maintaining uptime while nodes are upgraded and synced frequently

+Not all nodes will be available 100% of the time, but eth-jsonrpc-gateway acts as a transparent gateway on top of these nodes: assuring that at least some of them will be available to prevent application failure.

+- Load balancing and permission checks are built in

+The gateway also acts as a load balancer across the nodes for [rpc](https://ethereumbuilders.gitbooks.io/guide/content/en/ethereum_json_rpc.html) requests.
+It can also choose to only accept calls from specific addresses and smart contracts.

 ## Features